Students will discover animals that are Local Legends and use storytelling to inspire their community to care for wildlife.

 Connect and Understand

-Students will have the opportunity to observe Australian species in their habitat, learn what features they have to help them to survive and what they can do to protect animals, native vegetation and wild environments.
-Students will be encouraged to do their own story-telling, sharing what makes their Local Legend unique and how they can change their behaviour and influence others to become a hero for their own Local Legend.
+Students will have the opportunity to observe animal features in their habitat, learn about their life cycles and find out what they can do to care for wildlife.
+In their zoo workshop, they will be encouraged to do their own storytelling and identify how they can work with others to become a hero for local animals.

 Use activities in the Teaching Guide to deepen students’ learning back at school.